Pixathon-Saavyas/Technix/README.md

 Upload a PDF file using the "Upload File" option.
 View the extracted text and summary on the "Results" page.
 Use the chatbot feature to ask questions about the document content.
+Below are some picture's from our web application:

+<p>As AgentVerse does not allow MultiShot conversations on their DeltaV chatbot platform, We CAN NOT implement roberta-base-squad2 into the agent service.
+However we can deploy Google's pegasus-XSUM model which is a pretrained model that we have used for summarization of text as an agent on AgentVerse.
+The code for the Agent can be found in the "AgentVerse Integration" folder present in this repository under the name of "agent.py".</p>

+To deploy this agent, navigate over to the My Agents tab and create a new agent, Paste the "agent.py" code in the IDE.
+Then Navigate over to the services tab and create a new service with the following description and parameters.

-5. **Contributing**: Provide guidelines for contributing to the project, such as how to report bugs or suggest improvements.
+6. **Contributing**: Provide guidelines for contributing to the project, such as how to report bugs or suggest improvements.
 For example:
 Contributing
 If you encounter any issues with the application or have suggestions for improvement, please open an issue on GitHub.
 Pull requests are also welcome!

-6. **License**: Specify the license under which the project is distributed.
+7. **License**: Specify the license under which the project is distributed.
 For example:
 License
 This project is licensed under the MIT License.

-7. **Acknowledgements**: Optionally, you can acknowledge any libraries, APIs, or resources that you used in your project.
+8. **Acknowledgements**: Optionally, you can acknowledge any libraries, APIs, or resources that you used in your project.
 For example:
 Acknowledgements
 This project was built using Streamlit, a Python library for creating web applications.
 The PDF extraction functionality is powered by the pdfplumber library.